bwz3rbot/SnoodlyCaps/README.md

 # Instructions on how to run:

-run these commands from within the root folder:
-    npm i --save dotenv snoowrap

 First thing's first.
 You could use your current account for this, but I reccomend that you create a fresh account for the bot.

 Once the account is created and you are logged in, visit this url(https://www.reddit.com/prefs/apps/) and create a script app.
 Here is where you will find the values needed to authenticate the bot.